How To Consolidate Student Loans

 When You'll Qualify

-Prior to July 1, 2006, students could consolidate their public loans while they were enrolled in school full-time.
+Prior to July 1, 2006, students could consolidate their public loans while they were enrolled in school full time.
 Eligibility now begins after graduation.
 Students can either consolidate during the six-month grace period after graduation or wait until after the loan enters the repayment phase.
-Loans from private lenders can be consolidated at any time.

 See How Student Loan Debt Adds UpView Infographic